The Doppler effect

 F= 2v.f0/c

-Doppler and reflecting media
+Doppler and reflecting objects

 Basic geometry of the Doppler effect. fmod = f0 ± Fd.
 I’ve ignored the effect of the various angles.